The Schlotzsky's online ordering system is confusing and inflexible. How do we redesign it for accessibility and efficiency?

 The nearest Schlotzsky's to you is 0.4 miles away at 455 Peach Ave.

 Would you like to pick up your order at this location?

 Approach #3 – Voice interface (Google Home, Alexa)

 Similar to the chatbot, the voice interface is a heavily guided online ordering flow.
 Interaction does not require the traditional keyboard or mouse.

 After our initial round of concept validation, users undoubtedly preferred the website and chatbot.
 For a second round of validation, we tested a hybrid website-chatbot solution.

-I worked with my teammates to implement a number of changes design based on the first two rounds of feedback, including making promos and add-on prices more visible, creating a favorites section for returning customers, and making language clearer.
+We implemented a number of changes based on the first two rounds of feedback, including making promos and add-on prices more visible, creating a favorites section for returning customers, and making language clearer.

 With our updated design in hand, we conducted cognitive walkthroughs with three accessibility experts and six think-aloud interviews with participants.
 Participant interviews also included benchmark tests with competitor websites and a SUS survey.